What causes red eyes?

 Brenda Pagán-Duran, MD, an ophthalmologist in New Jersey, has a few tips to help you decide.

-- You are experiencing pain in or around your eyes or unusual tenderness.
+- you are experiencing pain in or around your eyes or unusual tenderness.

-- You have unusual sensitivity to light.
+- you have unusual sensitivity to light.

-- You have a fever or overall sickness.
+- you have a fever or overall sickness.

-- Redness or discomfort lasts more than a week, after you’re tried home remedies.
+- redness or discomfort lasts more than a week, after you’re tried home remedies.

-- Your child has been exposed to pink eye (conjunctivitis) at school or at camp.
+- your child has been exposed to pink eye (conjunctivitis) at school or at camp.

 If you have bloodshot eyes, but none of these more serious symptoms, you can try a few things at home to help.

-Home treatments for bloodshot eyes include:
+Home remedies for bloodshot eyes